Return to menu

-Auto - A linked account will be created automatically.
+Auto - A linked account is created automatically.
 This is the default.

-None - There will be no option to create a linked account via the Get It page.
-Only holdings information will be displayed.
+None - There is no option to create a linked account via the Get It page.
+Only holdings information appears.

-Manual - The Get It window will display a link to sign into the institution.
-Selecting the link will open the request form from the source of the linked account.
+Manual - The Get It window shows a link to sign into the institution.
+Selecting the link opens the request form from the source of the linked account.

 The Primo View It section appears when the record has electronic or digital inventory in Alma, and can list up to 25 services and related services that allow users to access or view the resource:

-If configured, additional services may also display in the View It section.
+If configured, additional services may also appear in the View It section.
 For more information, see Configuring General Electronic Services.

 For more configuration options, see Configuring Discovery Interface Display Logic for Primo VE.